 Used after 19th April to amend details of any of the year to date details submitted in your final FPS for the previous tax year.
-Is only for use in years after you start to send in real time information.
+Is only for use in years after you start to send in real-time information.

 Normal Hours Worked Per Week

 This field in the FPS should contain the normal hours worked in a week by an employee.
 Normal hours aren’t always the same as contracted hours and need to be calculated.
 An explanation of what counts as normal hours and how to calculate the figure can be found here – http://www.hmrc.gov.uk/taxcredits/start/claiming/income-hours/work-out-hours.htm#2.
 This field will be used by HMRC to calculate eligibility for tax credits, so it is important you complete it.
-HMRC have defined bands for Normal Hours Worked per Week.
-The bands are: up to 15.99, 16 – 29.99, 30 or more and other (for example pension payroll).
+HMRC has defined bands for Normal Hours Worked per Week.
+The bands are: up to 15.99, 16 – 29.99, 30 or more, and others (for example pension payroll).
 Therefore if an employee’s hours fall within a certain band, it is not necessary to keep changing the calculated value unless they fall into a different band.

 Hours worked are not being used for minimum wage purposes by HMRC.

 The year-end process is different under RTI, with no P14s or P35s.
-Instead you have the FPS each time you pay employees and the EPS for any adjustments you owe.
+Instead, you have the FPS each time you pay employees and the EPS for any adjustments you owe.

 P60s are still be issued to all current employees at year-end.

 New starters are no longer reported separately to HMRC, they are reported via the Full Payment Submission.
-You can gather starter information in any form you wish but HMRC have a Starter Checklist [pdf] you can use but it is not sent to HMRC.
+You can gather starter information in any form you wish but HMRC has a Starter Checklist [pdf] you can use but it is not sent to HMRC.
 Keep this information for 2 years.
 It’s a bit like form P46 which is no longer used, neither are P38(S) forms for students (students now go on the payroll).

 To make the first submission for the employee you will need to collect all the traditional information from their P45 where they have one and enter information into the payroll system.
-This will include details of the employees employment situation (statement A, B OR C from the former P46).
+This will include details of the employee’s employment situation (statement A, B OR C from the former P46).
 Where you don’t have this information from a new employee P45, use statement B (only job but may have received income from other sources).

 Leavers are no longer reported separately to HMRC, they are reported via the Full Payment Submission.
 P45s remain in place that you give to leavers (employee parts) but the P45 part 1 information for HMRC is no longer provided or submitted to HMRC.